alexgus/SmartHome-Clock/README.md

 This project intends to make ring a board (Raspberry Pi, Arduino, ...) with internet access and some free pin (for button and output the ring's melody).
 For make it ringing you just have to send a MQTT frame !

 ## MQTT commands
 Used MQTT for ringing on the board.
-Commands are :
+Topic is `/clock`.
+Payload commands are :
  * `RING` : for make ring the clock
  * `SNOOZE` : not used for now
  * `ABORT` : not used for now